Building REST services with Spring

 Evolving REST APIs

 With one additional library and a few lines of extra code, you have added hypermedia to your application.
 But that is not the only thing needed to make your service RESTful.
-An important facet of REST is the fact that it’s neither a technology stack nor a single standard.
+An important facet of REST is the fact that it is neither a technology stack nor a single standard.

-REST is a collection of architectural constraints that when adopted make your application much more resilient.
-A key factor of resilience is that when you make upgrades to your services, your clients don’t suffer from downtime.
+REST is a collection of architectural constraints that, when adopted, make your application much more resilient.
+A key factor of resilience is that when you make upgrades to your services, your clients do not suffer downtime.

 In the "olden" days, upgrades were notorious for breaking clients.
 In other words, an upgrade to the server required an update to the client.
 In this day and age, hours or even minutes of downtime spent doing an upgrade can cost millions in lost revenue.